Masters Tournament: Champions' Dinner

 In 1998, Tiger Woods served cheeseburgers, chicken sandwiches, french fries and milkshakes.
 Woods was the youngest winner, and when asked about his food choices, he responded with "They said you could pick anything you want...
-Hey, it’s part of being young, that’s what I eat."
+Hey, it's part of being young, that's what I eat."
 Fuzzy Zoeller, the 1979 champion, created a media storm when he suggested that Woods refrain from serving collard greens and fried chicken, dishes commonly associated with African-American culture.

+Pimento cheese sandwiches

+Pimento cheese sandwiches have a long history at the Masters.
+They have been served as a concession since the 1940s.
+Minor controversy ensued in 2013 when the club switched food suppliers for the Masters and the new supplier was unable to duplicate the recipe used by the previous supplier, resulting in a sandwich with a markedly different taste.
+Southern Living and Golf Digest called the sandwich "iconic" of the tournament.
+Sports Illustrated called the sandwich "legendary" and "more than a food option – it's a representation of the sport's history and its traditions".

 Caddies

 Until 1983, all players in the Masters were required to use the services of an Augusta National Club caddie, who by club tradition was always an African-American man.
 Club co-founder Clifford Roberts is reputed to have said, "As long as I'm alive, golfers will be white, and caddies will be black."
 Since 1983—six years after Roberts's death in 1977—players have been allowed the option of bringing their own caddie to the tournament.

 The Masters requires caddies to wear a uniform consisting of a white jumpsuit, a green Masters cap, and white tennis shoes.
 The surname, and sometimes first initial, of each player is found on the back of his caddie's uniform.
 The defending champion always receives caddie number "1": other golfers get their caddie numbers from the order in which they register for the tournament.
 The other majors and some PGA Tour events formerly had a similar policy concerning caddies well into the 1970s; the U.S. Open first allowed players to use their own caddies in 1976.